fnando/browser/README.md

 Before using your time to code a new feature, open a ticket asking if it makes sense and if it's on this project's scope.

+Don't forget to add a new entry to `CHANGELOG.md`.

 #### Adding a new bot

 1. Add the user agent to `test/ua_bots.yml`.
 2. Add the readable name to `bots.yml`.
 The key must be something that matches the user agent, in lowercased text.
 3. Run tests.

+Don't forget to add a new entry to `CHANGELOG.md`.

 #### Adding a new search engine